-- The employer may terminate a contract by providing the executive with four months’ notice in writing
+Generally, the employer may terminate an executive’s contract by providing four months’ written notice.

 An executive’s employment can end in a number of different circumstances.
 Some of these circumstances and the responsibilities of each party are discussed below.

-A contract may be terminated by the employer or employee under the terms set out in their contract.
-See Appendix 3 for more detail on summary dismissal.
+A contract may be terminated by the employer or employee under the terms set out in their contract, and subject to the requirements of the PAA.
+See appendix C for more detail on summary dismissal.

-It is unlawful to discriminate against an employee on the basis of age or for the employer to compulsorily retire an employee due to age (refer to the Equal Opportunity Act 2010 (Vic)).
+An executive may choose to retire at any time after reaching the age of 55 (section 20(4) of the PAA) – (some defined benefit superannuation funds may provide for a lower age for retirement benefits).
+It is unlawful to discriminate against an employee on the basis of age or for the employer to compulsorily retire an employee due to age (refer to the Equal Opportunity Act 1995).
 An exemption from the Attorney-General can be sought for compulsory age retirement in certain circumstances.

 It is important that employers have in place processes to deal with an executive’s family, friends and colleagues, should an executive die in their employment.
-Many public entities have access to an Employee Assistance Program.
+Most VPS agencies should have access to an Employee Assistance Program.

 Payment of entitlements

 The deceased executive’s family (dependents or non-dependents) or representative (trustee) is to be paid any outstanding:

 - annual leave and long service leave payment, provided that all legal requirements are satisﬁed.